7000 BÄNKE↗ www.7000bänke.wien

 However, in general, this condition is a bankruptcy declaration to the public realm.
 Because only when you feel good you will actually stay.
 So if there are few opportunities to sit and chat, besides in parks, this robs the public much of their quality of life.

-That is why we want to work together with initiatives, associations, designers and all citizens of the City of Vienna, who are interested in positive change of public space to create a variety of benches and seating opportunities for the public and semi-public space (such as in backyards or in front of house entrances).
+This is why the long-term project 7000 benches wants to function as an activator and work together with initiatives, associations, designers and citizens of the City of Vienna, who are interested in a positive change to public space and the small scale cityscape.
+Together we will be able to create a variety of benches and seating opportunities for the public and semi-public space (such as in backyards or in front of house entrances).

 7000 Bänke as Social Sculpture